 There are quality pet foods available for sale at a variety of prices at grocery and pet stores.
 Many online stores even make pet food available for home delivery at no additional cost, which is great when you are short on time or don’t want to break your back lugging a huge bag of food!

-Fortunately, Greater Houston pet owners facing financial challenges may be able to get help through pet food banks or other resources if they are having difficulty affording food.
+Fortunately, Greater Houston pet owners facing financial challenges may be able to get help through pet pantries or other resources if they are having difficulty affording pet food.

 Yes!
 There are many foods that are toxic to our pets.
-Some of the most dangerous foods for dogs include xylitol (found in gum, candy and baked goods), chocolate, grapes and raisins, garlic, and onions to name a few.
+Some of the most dangerous foods for dogs include xylitol or birch sugar (found in many gums, candies and baked goods), chocolate, grapes and raisins, garlic, and onions to name a few.
 These foods are also dangerous foods for cats, along with a variety of plants and household products discussed in the Safety Needs section.

 Eating these foods could cause mild reactions, such as vomiting or an upset stomach or could lead to more serious consequences such as kidney failure or even death.
 As a pet parent, you should become familiar with the list of dangerous foods and post it in your kitchen to make sure you and your houseguests keep your pets safe.